-- 1 Tasking is the assignment given to the CHIS by the persons defined in sections 29(5) (a) and (b) of RIPA, asking him to obtain information, provide access to information or to otherwise act incidentally, for the benefit of the relevant public authority. - 2 Authorisation for the use or conduct of a CHIS must be obtained prior to any tasking where such tasking requires the CHIS to establish or maintain a personal or other relationship for a covert purpose. - 3 The person referred to in section 29(5) (a) of the 2000 Act will have day to day responsibility for: - Dealing with the CHIS on behalf of the Council - Directing the day to day activities of the CHIS - Recording the information supplied by the CHIS, and - · Monitoring the CHIS's security and welfare - 4 The person referred to in section 29(5) (b) of the 2000 Act will be responsible for the general oversight of the use of the CHIS. - 5 The authorisation should not be drawn so narrowly that a separate authorisation is required each time the CHIS is tasked.
-The authorisation could cover the broad terms of the CHIS's task. - 6 The persons mentioned in 3 and 4 above must take great care to ensure that actions are recorded in writing and must also keep the authorisation under review to ensure that it covers what the CHIS is actually doing.
-During the course of a task, unforeseen events may occur which mean that the authorisation may need to be cancelled and applied for again. - 7 The Head of the Paid Service of the Council has the power to appoint officers to act under s29 (5) (a) and (b). - 8 In relation to health and safety, before tasking a CHIS, the relevant officers will ensure that a risk assessment is carried out which determines the risk to the CHIS and to others in carrying out the task.
-The ongoing security and welfare of the CHIS after the task has been completed should also be considered - 9 Further advice on good practice is contained with the Code of Practice.
+- "Tasking" is the assignment given to the CHIS by the persons defined in sections 29(5) (a) and (b) of RIPA, asking him/her to obtain information, provide access to information or to otherwise act incidentally, for the benefit of the relevant public authority. - Authorisation for the use or conduct of a CHIS must be obtained prior to any tasking where such tasking requires the CHIS to establish or maintain a personal or other relationship for a covert purpose. - The person referred to in section 29(5) (a) of RIPA will have day to day responsibility for: - Dealing with the CHIS on behalf of the Council - Directing the day to day activities of the CHIS - Recording the information supplied by the CHIS, and - Monitoring the CHIS's security and welfare - The person referred to in section 29(5) (b) of the 2000 Act will be responsible for the general oversight of the use of the CHIS. - The authorisation should not be drawn so narrowly that a separate authorisation is required each time the CHIS is tasked.
+The authorisation could cover the broad terms of the CHIS's task. - The persons mentioned in paragraphs 3 and 4 above must take great care to ensure that actions are recorded in writing and must also keep the authorisation under review to ensure that it covers what the CHIS is actually doing.
+During the course of a task, unforeseen events may occur which mean that the authorisation may need to be cancelled and applied for again. - The Chief Executive as Head of Paid Service of the Council has the power to appoint officers to act under s29(5)(a) and (b) of RIPA. - In relation to health and safety, before tasking a CHIS, the relevant Officers will ensure that a risk assessment is carried out which determines the risk to the CHIS and to others in carrying out the task.
+The ongoing security and welfare of the CHIS after the task has been completed should also be considered. - 9 Further advice on good practice is contained within the CHIS Code of Practice.